Trump accuses Google of hiding 'fair media' coverage of him

 Trump’s accusation of bias on the part of Google comes as social media companies have suspended accounts, banned certain users and removed content as they face pressure from the U.S. Congress to police foreign propaganda and fake accounts aimed at disrupting American politics, including operations tied to Iran and Russia.

-Companies such as Facebook and Twitter have also been pressed to remove conspiracy driven content and hate speech.
+Companies such as Facebook Inc and Twitter Inc have also been pressed to remove conspiracy driven content and hate speech.

 Tech companies have said they do not remove content for political reasons.

-Some Republican U.S. lawmakers have also raised concerns about social media companies removing content from some conservatives, and have called Twitter’s chief executive to testify before a U.S. House of Representatives committee on Sept.
-5.

-Earlier this month, Alphabet’s YouTube joined Apple Inc and Facebook in removing some content from Infowars, a website run by conspiracy theorist Alex Jones.
+Some Republican U.S. lawmakers have also raised concerns about social media companies removing content from some conservatives, and have called Twitter’s chief executive to testify before a House of Representatives panel on Sept.
+5. Earlier this month, Alphabet’s YouTube joined Apple Inc and Facebook in removing some content from Infowars, a website run by conspiracy theorist Alex Jones.
 Jones was also temporarily suspended on Twitter.

-Reporting by Susan Heavey; Additional reporting by Ken Li in New York; Editing by Frances Kerry
+Reporting by Susan Heavey; Additional reporting by Ken Li in New York and Chris Sanders in Washington; Editing by Frances Kerry